PE and Sports Funding

 Swimming and water safety is an important part of the PE curriculum at Drighlington Primary School.
 Not only is swimming a life-saving skill, many children enjoy swimming as a family activity and the ability to swim opens up a whole range of water-based sports (e.g. diving, water polo).
 We recognise that swimming is a very inclusive sport as it is one of the most accessible forms of exercise in terms of age, weight and physical ability.

-Our children visit Morley Sports Centre on a weekly basis during the first 2.5 terms of Y4.
+Our children usually visit Morley Sports Centre on a weekly basis during the first 2.5 terms of Y4, with Y6 catch up in the final term.
 Most children learn to swim during this period of time.
 During their final half term in Y6, they have top up swimming lessons and visit weekly to recap their skills so that they become more confident and competent swimmers by the time they leave our school.